How Affinidi Login Works

 Affinidi Vault->>Affinidi Vault: Generate Verifiable Presentation (VP)

-Affinidi Vault->>Affinidi Login Service: Redirect to Affinidi Login Service with the VP Token Response
+Affinidi Vault->>Affinidi Login Service: Redirect to Affinidi Login Service with the VP Token response

 Affinidi Login Service->>User: Show extension loading screen

-Affinidi Login Service->>Affinidi Login Service: Extract VP Token from the Response
+Affinidi Login Service->>Affinidi Login Service: Extract VP Token from the response

 sequenceDiagram